 High-drive / destructive dogs: Handler-controlled chase tool first.
 Non-negotiable.
 Prey drive training for large dogs requires heavy-duty construction that survives the forces these dogs generate.
 The Rugged XL is built for dogs over 30 lbs.
 Supplement with puzzle feeders on rest days.

 Reactive dogs: Structured chase work with impulse control gates.
 Puzzle toys by themselves rarely improve reactivity.
-See the reactivity protocol and the broader reactive dog training guide.
+For the full protocol, see reactive dog training.

 Small and medium breeds with drive: Prey drive training for small dogs uses the same session structure, just with lighter equipment and shorter chase bursts.
 Terriers, Miniature Schnauzers, Jack Russells, and small herding breeds respond exceptionally well.
 The Standard model is built for dogs 30 lbs and under.

 Moderate-energy dogs: Puzzle feeder or treat dispenser may be sufficient.
-If the dog settles easily, there’s no drive problem to solve.
+If the dog settles easily, there is no drive problem to solve.
 Consider a flirt pole as a bonding tool rather than a behavioral intervention.

 Low-energy / senior dogs: Gentle puzzle feeders, snuffle mats, lick mats.
 Match intensity to capacity.
 The AVMA recommends adjusting exercise intensity for senior dogs while maintaining mental enrichment.

-I’ve never seen a puzzle toy fix a reactive dog by itself.
-I’ve never seen an automatic launcher build a reliable recall.
+I have never seen a puzzle toy fix a reactive dog by itself.
+I have never seen an automatic launcher build a reliable recall.
 Match the tool to the root cause, not the visible symptom.